Erika Jayne Attends ‘DWTS’ Practice After Husband Tom Is Seen With Another Woman

-Erika Jayne is staying focused on her upcoming performance on tonight’s premiere of Dancing With the Stars Season 24, despite the recent allegations against her husband, attorney Tom Girardi.
+Erika Jayne is staying focused on her upcoming performance on tonight’s premiere of Dancing with the Stars Season 24 despite the recent allegations against her husband, attorney Tom Girardi.

-Following a report against Tom which suggested he was recently spotted getting close to another woman at a restaurant in Los Angeles, the Real Housewives of Beverly Hills star was photographed leaving practice at a dance studio and heading out for lunch with her dancing partner, Gleb Savchenko.
+Following a report against Tom that suggested he was recently spotted getting close to another woman at a restaurant in Los Angeles, the Real Housewives of Beverly Hills star was photographed leaving practice at a dance studio and heading out for lunch with her dancing partner, Gleb Savchenko.

 “[Erika Jayne] opted for a coffee and a green juice, while Gleb tucked into a sandwich,” the Daily Mail revealed to readers on March 18.
 “The 45-year-old rehearsed in an all black ensemble featuring leggings, an oversized jumper and Nike trainers.
 The star carried all her dancing gear in a giant Gucci Supreme duffle bag which retails for over $2000.”